ahmedhaniY/102/Read02.md

 But its recommended to use other softwares that have helpful feautres like:

-.Code completion
+- Code completion
-  -Closes opened tags, suggests variables like the autocompletion in phone .Syntax highlighting
+  - Closes opened tags, suggests variables like the autocompletion in phone
+- Syntax highlighting
-  -Gives each group a color, like tags/variables/commands .Themes
+  - Gives each group a color, like tags/variables/commands
+- Themes
-  -Have a range of themes that help you visually and asthetically
+  - Have a range of themes that help you visually and asthetically